-If you want to lose arm fat, boost your metabolism, and get a healthy, strong, sexy upper body, do this Tank Top Arms Workout 2-3 times a week (along with lower body, of course).
+So, if you want to tackle arm shape/size, boost your metabolism, and get a healthy, strong upper body you're proud of, try this Tank Top Arms Workout 2-3 times a week (along with lower body, of course).

 Not only are we utilizing super effective, wonderfully efficient supersets (pairing exercises together that work opposing muscle groups, minimizing or eradicating the need for rest between sets), we're also throwing in an extra burnout round of pulses after the last set of repetitions of each exercise.

 - 10 Reps, 2 Sets, + Burnout Pulses

 Hammer Curl – Kelli is using 12 lbs

 Bentover Tricep Extension – Kelli is using 9 lbs